balqui/pytokr/README.md

 ## Install

-Not pip-ready yet.
-Download or clone, then put the pytokr folder where Python can see it from wherever you want to use it.
+Current version is 0.0.1.

-Plan is to offer it through pip at some point in the future.
+Trying to get it pip-ready these days.
+If that does not work, download or clone the repo, then put the pytokr folder where Python can see it from wherever you want to use it.

 ## Simplest usage